martinapugliese/d3-rally/README.md

 # A D3 rally

 This is a roundup of material about D3 that I assembled while learning it and it serves the purpose of the reference point for code examples when creating some viz.
+There is a number to each HTML file indicating the logical order in which I've followed the learning.

 ## Materials used